 The Fund will be managed by the Joint Country Steering Committee.
 This body also provides an oversight role for the implementation of the UN Cooperation Framework 2023-2027.
 It is co-chaired by the UN Resident Coordinator and the Minister of Foreign Affairs.
-Joint Country Steering Committee is the best placed entity to manage the Fund because it ensures that interventions are in line with national priorities, strategic areas of Cooperation Framework and ensures national ownership that, further, contributes to sustainability of the interventions financed by the Fund.
+Joint Country Steering Committee is the best-placed entity to manage the Fund because it ensures that interventions are in line with national priorities, and strategic areas of the Cooperation Framework and ensures national ownership that, further, contributes to the sustainability of the interventions financed by the Fund.

 Administration of the Fund

 The Fund will be administered by the Multi-Purpose Trust Fund (MPTF).
 MPTF is a well-known UN pooled funding mechanism that enables global standards for transparency in reporting.
 The Fund will welcome contributions from a broad range of partners – public, private, multilateral and bilateral funding sources.
 The Fund will have a preference in fundraising non-earmarked or lightly earmarked contributions that will help UN System to ensure effectiveness.